ctkelley/MultiPrecisionArrays.jl/docs/src/index.md

-# MPArrays.jl v0.0.2
+# MultiPrecisionArrays.jl v0.0.2

 [C. T. Kelley](https://ctk.math.ncsu.edu)

-[MPArrays.jl](https://github.com/ctkelley/MPArrays.jl) is a package for iterative refinement.
+[MultiPrecisionArrays.jl](https://github.com/ctkelley/MultiPrecisionArrays.jl) is a package for iterative refinement.

 This is mostly for research at this point.
 It will get more interesting as hardware support for Float16 comes online.